openfl/lime/README.md

 - lime works by default by bootstrapping your application main class into the framework.
 - lime will call functions into your class, for mouse, keys, gamepad and other system or windowing events (resizing, for example).
 - lime exposes an API to talk to the windowing, audio and other API's across platforms.
+- native parts of lime were forked from [nme](http://github.com/haxenme/nme) (native media engine) and merged into  openfl-native - but now (and lastly) been merged into lime and joined forces to create an agnostic, cross platform starting point to widen the haxe landscape for all frameworks and framework developers.

+Expect docs, diagrams and breakdowns of how to get started using lime soon.
+See the examples/ folder for the